Find us on social media

 Step 2: Identify Pain Points

-But remember: DevOps engineers don’t have the full picture.
-They may highlight workflow components they find the most frustrating, but these won’t always be the bottlenecks most worth removing.
-There may be smaller, simpler fixes in your processes that can save time without investing in a new tool, say, or hiring another worker.
-DevOps resource optimization requires balancing these smaller fixes with larger-scale ones.
+But remember, DevOps teams don't have the full picture.
+They may highlight workflow components they find frustrating, but these won't always be the bottlenecks you should prioritize.
+There may be smaller, simpler fixes in your processes that can save time without investing in a new tool or hiring another worker.
+DevOps resource optimization requires balancing smaller fixes with larger-scale ones.

 Step 3: Plan for Upcoming Goals

-Just as a scientist needs a hypothesis to interpret their findings, you’ll need proper context to understand how your changes have impacted overall productivity.
+Just as a scientist needs a hypothesis to interpret their findings, you need the proper context to understand how your changes impact overall productivity.
 To that end, use historical time-tracking data to estimate how long each task or project will take.
 Be sure to account for any new changes to the workflow.
-These may slow down productivity in the short term, but they should eventually streamline development cycles and operational tasks.
+While these changes may slow down productivity in the short term, they should eventually streamline development cycles and operational tasks.

 Step 4: Implement Changes and Start Measuring

 Keep in mind that staying agile means being open to reverting changes.
-If a process adjustment hasn’t brought about the time savings you planned for, returning to the old way of doing things isn’t a failure.
-That data will help you continue to refine your DevOps, learning what works for your team and what doesn’t.
+If a process adjustment hasn't saved the time you thought it would, returning to the old way of doing things isn't a failure.
+The data you collect can help you continue to refine your DevOps, learning what works for your team and what doesn't.

 Step 5: Do It All Again